superfly/docs/flyctl/cmd/flyctl_machine_status.md

-Show current status of a running mchine
+Show current status of a running machine

 ## Usage